By Sarah Clachar, Health Writer

 But despite the clear need for it, the reality isn’t so simple.
 Sleep is hard to get.

-And not only do we lose sleep because we’re cutting down the hours, a common deficiency can contribute to sleep difficulty.
+And not only do we lose sleep because we’re cutting down the hours, but a common deficiency can also contribute to sleep difficulty.
 Combine this with the physical pain and discomfort that can come with poor sleep and we get caught in a vicious cycle.

 How to Restore Your Sleep So It Can Restore You

 To get the sleep you need, Dr. Somol recommends starting with the basics.
 Practice good sleep habits.
 Set a regular bedtime and wakeup schedule to help establish a regular circadian rhythm.
-Avoid stimulating beverages, foods and media at least an hour before sleep.
+Avoid stimulating beverages, foods, and media at least an hour before sleep.
 And for additional relaxation, Somol suggests a bath with Epsom salts or calming essential oils.

 But to really improve sleep, Somol highly recommends magnesium.
 "I have consistently seen magnesium improve sleep in patients, especially when taken in appropriate combination with calcium," says Somol.

 Not Just Any Old Sleep Will Do

 According to current research, it’s not only how much sleep you get but also the quality of sleep.
 Deep sleep is what researchers have identified as essential to reducing pain, repairing the body and warding off infection.3

 And the truth is most sleeping pills on the market keep you in the lighter stage of sleep.4

 In 2002, researchers at the Max Planck Institute of Psychiatry wanted to see if magnesium could reverse the decrease in deep sleep associated with aging.
 They conducted a double-blind placebo-controlled study with the help of 12 elderly patients.
 The researchers found that when patients took magnesium supplements, it significantly increased the amount of slow wave sleep – or deep sleep – the patients were experiencing.5